unmojang/drasl/doc/usage.md

 ## Configuring your Minecraft client

 Using Drasl on the client requires a third-party launcher that supports custom API servers.
-[PollyMC](https://github.com/fn2006/PollyMC/), a fork of Prism Launcher (and not to be confused with PolyMC) is recommended, but [HMCL](https://github.com/huanghongxun/HMCL) also works.
+[Fjord Launcher](https://github.com/unmojang/FjordLauncher), a fork of Prism Launcher, is recommended, but [HMCL](https://github.com/huanghongxun/HMCL) also works.
 Both are free/libre.

-### PollyMC
+### Fjord Launcher

 1. Click your account in the top right and select "Manage Accounts...".
 2. Click "Add authlib-injector" in the right-hand sidebar.